 It’s easy to understand the environmental benefits of reusable packaging.
-Reusable containers help remove tons of wasted packaging and product from supply chains every year.
+Reusable plastic containers help remove tons of wasted packaging and product from supply chains every year.
 There’s no question RPCs are the right choice in terms of sustainability and eco-consciousness.

 But are the economic benefits strong enough to consider a packaging change?
 Are RPCs good for your operation financially?
 Answering that question may seem a bit more challenging, but it doesn’t have to be.